csoeller/soellerlab-py3-git/content/pages/software.md

 PDL turns Perl into a free, array-oriented, numerical language similar to (but, we believe, better than) such commercial packages as IDL and MatLab.
-One can write simple perl expressions to manipulate entire numerical arrays all at once.
+One can write simple Perl expressions to manipulate entire numerical arrays all at once.
 Simple interactive shells are provided for use from the command line along with the PDL module for use in Perl scripts.